Bounding the quantum dimension with contextuality

 Observation~2 shows that the bound for NCHV theories can be violated already by two-dimensional systems, if the observables are incompatible.
 This demonstrates that experiments, which aim at a violation of Eq.~(\ref{kcbsa}) also have to test the compatibility of the measured observables, otherwise the violation can be explained without contextuality.

-It must be added that Observation~2 cannot be used to witness the quantum dimension, since one can show that Eq.~(\ref{prop4eq1}) holds for all dimensions, the proof will be presented elsewhere.
-As we see below, this difficulty can be surmounted by considering NC inequalities, where quantum mechanics reaches the algebraic maximum.
+It must be added that Observation~2 cannot be used to witness the quantum dimension, since one can show that Eq.~(\ref{prop4eq1}) holds for all dimensions \cite{BMKG13}.
+As we see below, this difficulty can be surmounted by considering NC inequalities in which quantum mechanics reaches the algebraic maximum.